HoTT/HoTT-Agda/Agda/tutorial/README.md

 Documentation for Agda is rather sparse.
-The official wiki is available [here](http://wiki.portal.chalmers.se/agda), you may in particular want to look at the Reference manual (but there are a lot of things missing), and at the release notes of the various versions of Agda, which often contain useful informations.
+The official wiki is available [here](http://wiki.portal.chalmers.se/agda), you may in particular want to look at the Reference manual (there are a lot of things missing, but there are also parts well explained), and at the release notes of the various versions of Agda, which often contain useful informations.

 Installation
 ------------